ywangd/stash/README.md

 ## Known Issues
-* The terminal flickers up and down a bit while output texts are being rolled out.
-This is caused by the incorrect value of `content_size` reported by the UI system.
-If you know a way to fix it, please let me know.
-* Rotating the device sometimes makes the input textfield barely visible.
-  Restart the shell to fix it.
 * Executing a script using the "Run" button while StaSh is running leads to corrupted namespaces and leaves StaSh unusable.
 However, running scripts from "Action Menu" is OK.